Asseco Poland considers buyback, rules out layoffs

-Speaking at a company conference, Goral added that the company "absolutely" does not plan to cut jobs.
+Speaking on the employment situation, Goral said Asseco "absolutely" does not plan to cut jobs.

 ((Mateusz.Rabiega@thomsonreuters.com; +48 58 769 67 57;))